 “There are 72 objects on the table that one can use on me as desired.
 I am the object.
 During this period I take full responsibility”.

 The piece famously ended with one gallery goer holding the loaded gun to Abramovic’s head.

 Abramović later described the dangerously unpredictable nature of the piece.
 “If you leave it up to the audience, they can kill you … I felt really violated: they cut up my clothes, stuck rose thorns in my stomach, one person aimed the gun at my head, and another took it away.
 It created an aggressive atmosphere”.

 Another work, The Artist Is Present, offered the viewer an opportunity to explore their own emotions while sitting quietly watching Abramović.

 Positioning herself at a long wooden table directly opposite an empty wooden chair, Abramović sat motionless for eight hours each day for three months.
 Over that time, thousands of gallery goers came up to sit opposite her and to participate in the experience.
 Meeting the gaze of each while never saying a word, many visitors, overcome by the intimacy of the encounter, were moved to tears.
 All the while the line of would be participants stretched down the gallery hall.

 “It was a complete surprise” said Abramović of the experience later.
 “This enormous need of humans to actually have contact.”

 After Life will bring together works spanning the artists 50 plus year career, from her earliest artistic experiments to her recent meditations on the effects of age on her body and the transition between life and death.

-Marina Abramović After Life will be at the Royal Academy of Arts from the 26th of September until the 8th of December 2020.
-More information can be found here.
+Marina Abramović After Life will be at the Royal Academy of Arts in the autumn of 2021.
+More information about the event can be found here.